The aim of FreeCEN is to provide free Internet searches of the 19th century UK census returns.

 For copyright reasons, we cannot allow you to browse all the transcriptions from a census piece.
 You can ask us specific questions through the Contact form.
 For other use of such complete transcriptions, where these exist, you should contact either the appropriate local County Record Offices or the relevant Family History Society.

-FreeCEN is a part of the Free UK Genealogy Charity and a companion to FreeBMD (which is a database of the General Register Office (GRO) birth, marriage and death indexes from 1837) and FreeREG (which is a database of baptism, marriage and burial entries in church registers, some from 1538, and other relevant sources).
+FreeCEN is a part of the Free UK Genealogy Charity CIO and a companion to FreeBMD — a database of the General Register Office (GRO) birth, marriage and death indexes from 1837 — and FreeREG — a database of baptism, marriage and burial entries in church registers, some from 1538, and other relevant sources.